bpost potentially victim of ransomware attack

 Data from bpost has appeared on TridentLocker’s ransomware website.
 It is not yet clear what data is involved.

-The Belgian postal service bpost has possibly been affected by a ransomware attack.
+The Belgian postal service bpost may have been hit by a ransomware attack.
 This is evident from files that appeared on the website of the ransomware gang TridentLocker.
-Approximately 30 GB of information, immediately available for download, is said to be located there.
-The attack has not yet been officially confirmed by bpost.
+Approximately 30 GB of information is reportedly available for immediate download.
+The attack was first noticed by Tweakers and has not yet been officially confirmed by bpost.

 Information Disclosed